-Submitted papers are evaluated in two categories and rewarded with 1500 and 3,000 euros respectively.
+Submitted papers are evaluated in two categories and rewarded with €1,500 and €3,000 respectively.

 Statute of the Estonian Institute of Historical Memory International Research Papers Competition

-I. Objective of the competition
+I Objective of the competition

-II.
-General provisions of the competition
+II General provisions of the competition

 - A research paper participating in the competition is understood as being:

-3.2. published academic publications at the 1.1, 1.2, 1.3, 2.1, 3.1 or 3.2. level according to the Estonian Research Information System (ETIS) classification.
+- a published academic publication at the 1.1, 1.2, 1.3, 2.1, 3.1, 3.2. level according to the Estonian Research Information System (ETIS) classification.

-5.1. the history of communist regimes and communist ideology;
+- the history of communist regimes and communist ideology;

-5.3. material and environmental damage caused by the ideology, policies and economic system of communist regimes;
+- material and environmental damage caused by the ideology, policies and economic system of communist regimes;

-5.4. (both successful and unsuccessful) attempts by communist regimes to establish communist polities in other countries (export of revolution);
+- (both successful and unsuccessful) attempts by communist regimes to establish communist polities in other countries (export of revolution);

-- Research papers participating in the competition are on themes that according to the ETIS classification of fields and specialties of research belong to the general category 2.
+- Research papers participating in the competition are on topics that according to the ETIS classification of fields and specialties of research belong to the general category 2.
 Culture and Society, and to the categories 1.4.
 Ecology, Biosystematics and –physiology; 1.8.
 Research relating to the State of the Environment and to Environmental Protection; 1.9.
 Research into Substances Hazardous to the Environment; and 1.11.
 Research relating to Environmental Policy, Environmental Economy and Environmental Law, under the general category 1.
 Biosciences and Environment.

 - The competition will be announced in two categories:

-7.2.
-3,000 euros for published research publications.
+- 1,500 euros for published research publications.

 III.
 Participation in the competition

-IV.
-Conduct of the competition
+IV Conduct of the competition

-- The competition winners will be selected by a simple majority in voting held at a meeting of the jury.
+14. The competition winners will be selected by a simple majority vote held at a jury meeting.
 If the best two or more papers are tied in the number of points earned in the first voting round, a second voting round will be held for those papers.
 If the second voting round also produces a tie in the points awarded, a third voting round will be held.
-Minutes will be recorded of the jury meeting(s).
+During the jury meeting(s), minutes will be taken.
 Jury meeting(s) may also be held electronically.

-- The jury has the right to propose to the EIHM not to award some of the prizes, or to declare the competition a failure, in the event of the absence of research papers of sufficient quality.
+15. The jury has the right to propose to the EIHM not to award some of the prizes, or to declare the competition a failure, in the event of the absence of research papers of sufficient quality.

-VII.
-Failure of the competition
+V Failure of the competition

-- The competition will be considered a failure if not a single research paper submitted to the competition meets the requirements of the statute.
+17. The competition will be considered a failure if not a single research paper submitted to the competition meets the requirements of the statute.
 In the event of the failure of the competition, a repeat competition will be announced.